kvannotten/kickstapi/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Make sure all the tests are passing before creating the pull request!